 The mission at West Ridge is to provide a rigorous, relevant and inquiry-based educational environment that challenges students to excel.
 We embrace a partnership with students, parents, educators and members of our community to attain these goals.

 The aim of all IB programmes is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.
 The Learner Profile has 10 attributes/qualities that build international-mindedness.
 These attributes are the most important in creating positive and productive citizens of the world.
+(Our students are creating Attribute of the Month videos.
+We will add links below as they are completed.
+Find 2021-2022 videos here)

 We want our students to be: